mrkaleArduinoLib/gbj_appwifi/README.md

 * **onConnectSuccess**: Pointer to a callback function, which is called right after successful connection to wifi.
 * **onConnectFail**: Pointer to a callback function, which is called right after failed connection set.
 * **onDisconnect**: Pointer to a callback function, which is called at lost of connection to wifi.
 It allows to create an alarm or a signal about it.
-* **onRestart**: Pointer to a callback function, which is called right before microcontroller restarts.
-It allows to do some actions related to it, e.g., increment and save number of restarts to the EEPROM.

 #### Example
 ```cpp